ClanCats/Hydrahon/docs/10__SQL_Query_Builder/04_Select/05_Runner_Methods.md

 # SQL Select Runner Methods

-One important thing to know here is that there are multiple so called "runner methods".
+One important thing to know here is that there are multiple so-called "runner methods".
 Think of them as helpers for common queries.
-These methods can modifiy your query, execute it and can do special operations with the returned result.
+These methods can modify your query, execute it and can do special operations with the returned result.

 ## Fetching

 ### Execute

 The absolute base runner method is `execute`.
-Its what all other runner methods are based on.
+It's what all other runner methods are based on.

 It's an alias of `executeResultFetcher`, this means the method just forwards the plain data that you return inside your `ClanCats\Hydrahon\Builder` instance callback.